amyli785/fritter-backend/README.md

 **Throws**

-- `403` if the user is not logged
+- `403` if the user is not logged in
+- `409` if the user does not have a current profile picture

-#### `GET /api/rrpicture/previous` - Get the user's list of maintained previous profile pictures
+#### `GET /api/rrpictures/previous` - Get the user's list of maintained previous profile pictures

 **Returns**

-- The user's list of maintained previous profile pictures
+- A list of objects with the details of the user's maintained previous profile pictures

 **Throws**

 - `403` if the user is not logged in

-#### `POST /api/rrpicture/previous` - Add a picture to the user's list of maintained previous profile pictures
+#### `POST /api/rrpictures/previous` - Add a picture to the user's list of maintained previous profile pictures

 **Body**

-- `picture` _{image}_ - picture to add to the list of previous maintained pictures
+- `picture` _{string}_ - the desired picture (raw, a path, or a link) represented as a string
+- `pictureType` _{string}_ - the type of the picture, one of: "RawString", "Path", "Link"

 **Returns**

 - A success message
-- The user's updated list of maintained previous profile pictures
+- A list of objects with the details of the user's updated maintained previous profile pictures

 **Throws**

-- `400` if `picture` is in the wrong format
+- `400` if `picture` or `pictureType` is in the wrong format or missing in the req
 - `403` if the user is not logged in

-#### `DELETE /api/rrpicture/previous/:pictureIndex` - Remove the picture from the user's list of maintained previous profile pictures
+#### `DELETE /api/rrpictures/previous/:rrpictureId` - Remove the picture from the user's list of maintained previous profile pictures

 **Returns**

 - A success message
-- The user's updated list of maintained previous profile pictures
+- A list of objects with the details of the user's updated maintained previous profile pictures

 **Throws**

-- `400` if `pictureIndex` is outside of the indicies of the list of maintained previous profile pictures
 - `403` if the user is not logged in
+- `404` if `rrpictureId` cannot be found for the user

 #### `GET /api/follow/followers` - View the list of who the user's followers are